Getting a diagnosis for a form of neurodivergence

 There are different ways you can get a diagnosis for autism, ADHD and other types of neurodivergence:

 Each type of neurodivergence has a different referral pathway.
-Speak to your GP in the first instance who can guide you on how to get a diagnosis.
+Speak to your GP first as they can guide you on how to get a diagnosis.

-Right to Choose is a process whereby the NHS funds you to have a private (review language) diagnosis assessment for ADHD or autism.
+Right to Choose is a process whereby the NHS funds you to have a private diagnosis assessment for ADHD or autism.

 Why might you want to go via Right to Choose?